infinum/eightshift-docs/website/blog/2022-04-08-adding-fonts.md

 hide_table_of_contents: false
 ---

-Each project is different in its way.
-Logo, various fonts, etc. are what define the visual identity of your website.
+Every project is unique.
+Logo, colors, fonts, etc. are what define the visual identity of your website.
 In this post, we'll cover adding fonts to a project.
 <!--truncate-->

 ### Importing fonts into your project